 Our revenue is derived from contracts with customers.
 The majority of our revenue is derived from licensing arrangements that can span multiple years, and implementation and other professional services arrangements.
 On August 1, 2018, we adopted ASC 606 using the modified retrospective method.
 Refer to our Annual Report on Form 10-K for the fiscal year ended July 31, 2018 for a description of our revenue recognition policy prior to August 1, 2018.
-The core principle of ASC 606 is to recognize revenue upon the transfer of services or products to customers in an amount that reflects the consideration we expect to be entitled to in exchange for those services or products.
-We apply the following framework to recognize revenue:
+The core principle of ASC 606 is to recognize revenue upon the transfer of services or products to use the consideration we expect to be entitled to in exchange for those services or products.
+We apply a five-step framework to recognize revenue as described in our Revenue Recognition policy included in Note 1 of our condensed consolidated financial statements included in this Quarterly Report on Form 10-Q.